nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 }
 ```

-Write Lambda in such a way that it **accepts an argument and performs an action** on it
+Write Lambda in such a way that it **accepts an argument and performs an action** on it to return an Object

 {% gist nitinkc/bed9ceea341088f49355f8422958d04a %}